Updated August 2023

-How do marketplaces, Medicaid, and CHIP measure a person’s income?
+How do ACA marketplaces, Medicaid, and CHIP measure a person’s income?

-For premium tax credits, most categories of Medicaid eligibility, and CHIP, all marketplaces and state Medicaid and CHIP agencies determine a household’s income using MAGI.
-States’ previous rules for counting income continue to apply to people who qualify for Medicaid on the basis of age or disability, or because they are children in foster care.
+For the premium tax credit, most categories of Medicaid eligibility, and CHIP, all ACA marketplaces and state Medicaid and CHIP agencies determine a household’s income using MAGI.
+States’ previous rules for counting income continue to apply to people who qualify for Medicaid based on age or disability or because they are children in foster care.

-MAGI is Adjusted Gross Income (AGI) plus tax-exempt interest, Social Security benefits not included in gross income, and excluded foreign income.
+MAGI is adjusted gross income (AGI) plus tax-exempt interest, Social Security benefits not included in gross income, and excluded foreign income.
 Each of these items has a specific tax definition; in most cases they can be located on an individual’s tax return (see Figure 1).
-(Medicaid does not count certain Native American and Alaska Native income in MAGI.)
+(In addition, Medicaid does not count certain Native American and Alaska Native income in MAGI.)

 Formula for Calculating Modified Adjusted Gross Income

-All income is subject to taxation unless it’s specifically exempted by law.
+All income is taxable unless it’s specifically exempted by law.
 Income does not only refer to cash wages.
 It can come in the form of money, property, or services that a person receives.

 Table 1 provides examples of taxable and non-taxable income.
-IRS Publication 525 provides a detailed discussion of many kinds of income and explains whether they are subject to taxation.
+IRS Publication 525 has a detailed discussion of many kinds of income and explains whether they are subject to taxation.